Have you ever tried riding on a scooter board?

 It’s important to know your options when it comes to finding a great scooter board.

-With that said, let’s take at some of the top scooter boards on the market today and how they compare to the Fun and Function Scooter Board.
+With that said, let’s take a look at some of the top scooter boards on the market today and how they compare to the Hand2Mind Scooter Board.

 Cosom Scooter Board

-This scooter board is commonly used in Physical Education classes due to its larger size and durability.
+This scooter board is commonly used in Physical Education classes.

-It also has non-marring wheels to protect indoor floors from becoming scratched.
+The non-marring wheels protect indoor floors from becoming scratched.

-Final Verdict: If you need a big sturdy scooter board to use at school, therapy sessions, or would like a larger size altogether, this may be your best fit.
+Final Verdict: If you need a big sturdy scooter board to use at school or for group activities, this may be your best fit.

-Now that we have compared Fun and Function’s scooter board to their top competitors, let’s review the pros versus the cons.
+Now that we have compared the Hand2Mind Scooter Board to their two top competitors, let’s review the pros versus the cons.

 - Builds upper body strength